HimanshuMishra123/Jenkins-Zero-To-Herocopied/java-maven-sonar-argocd-helm-k8s/spring-boot-app/README.md

 ### Configure a Sonar Server :
 You can setup Sonar server any where only thing is your AWS should have connectivity to it.<br/>
-In organization, setup sonar server in same VPC(else you have to do lot of networking configurations i.e. network Ingress ,VPC pairing etc) with only private IP where your jenkis server and other things are related to your project. <br/>
+In organization, setup sonar server in same VPC(else you have to do lot of networking configurations i.e. network Ingress ,VPC pairing etc) with only private IP where your jenkis server and other things are related to your project.
+As a standard practise organization setup one sonar server for entire organization or Project(having multiple microservices) <br/>

 apply commands one by one.
 ```